-It’s possible the ATO may be holding some of your super that you or your primary superannuation fund may benefit from.
+It’s possible the Australian Tax Office (ATO) may be holding some of your super that you or your primary superannuation fund may benefit from.
 At present the ATO is actively trying to return this money to individuals or their main super fund.

 Recently enacted legislation aims to ensure more money held in old, lost or inactive super accounts is returned to its rightful owner.
 As part of this process, Eligible Rollover Funds (ERFVs) are being closed and they will be required to report many of their accounts to the ATO and transfer the balances by June 30.